samanthaixer/birthday_challenge/notes.md

 - I would like to account for leap years
 - I would like to double check my Ruby class and methods for single responsibility
 - I would like to amend the code so that if the person's birthday is tomorrow it gives a different message

+## The original brief

+Post-Challenge 2: Birthday App

+Your challenge is to build a web app that will ask the user for a name and birthday.

+When the user submits the form, and depending on the current date, the app will either:

+- wish the user happy birthday
+- tell them how long they'll have to wait until their next birthday